Eyelid Correction Surgery (Entropion / Ectropion Repair)

 What is Eyelid Malposition Surgery?

-This operation is performed to correct the position of an eyelid that has turned outwards
+This procedure is done to correct the position of an eyelid that has either turned inwards

 Benefits of Surgery